StreamSweepers and FOMR

 ~ submitted by Wayne Nolde

 Above is a sample of the mapping data collected along the river by GPS which can be explored further at the button below.
+Data available from Damtown downstream, from approximatly mile marker 16 to 0.

 Below is the assessment card used in the field to rate the parameters: canopy cover, buffer cover, bed substrate, bank erosion, cover, and geometry.